 The teachers at Boynton Beach Community High School use the instructional programs and materials that are adopted and supported by the District and found on Blender.
+Teacher provide personalized instruction to all students.
 We also use AVID strategies, electives, and tutorials to teach organization and study skills which prepare students for success in college.
-AICE, Advanced Placement, and on-site Dual Enrollment courses provide rigorous curriculum for high achieving students.
+AICE, Advanced Placement, and onsite Dual Enrollment courses provide rigorous curriculum for high achieving students.

 Our school creates ongoing opportunities for teachers to unpack the Florida Standards and to plan and discuss reading and writing curriculum that aligns to the standards.
+Standard-base instruction is evident throughout ALL content areas and grade levels.
 This supports a deeper level of comprehension.
 These conversations and learning opportunities promote dialogue that can dispel misunderstandings and promote opportunities for growth in instructional practice, curriculum, and the standards.